-♦ do not retire directly upon ending ORP service with a Maryland State institution of higher education, with the exception noted below.
+do not retire directly upon ending ORP service with a Maryland State institution of higher education, with the exception noted below.

-processed until the Employee Benefits Division receives payment.
+All benefits are inactive and claims will not be processed until the Employee Benefits Division receives payment.
 Missed payments or payments not postmarked within the 30-day grace period will result in the termination of your coverage.
 You will not be permitted to re-enroll until the next Open Enrollment period.